afeld/python-public-policy/meta/assistant_guide.md

 {% else -%}
 - [How to give extensions](https://documentation.brightspace.com/EN/le/assignments/instructor/set_release_conditions.htm?tocpath=Instructors%7CAssess%20and%20grade%20learners%7CCreate%20assignments%20and%20assess%20submissions%7C_____7) — see "Add special access to an assignment"
 {%- endif %}
-  - Grant any request for 1-2 days made before the deadline; escalate others to the instructor
+  - Grant any request for 1-2 days made before the deadline; escalate others to the instructor.
-  - Set the {{assignment_cutoff_name}} to the original [late submission deadline](../syllabus.md#schedule) or the new due date, whichever is later
+  - Set the {{assignment_cutoff_name}} to the original [late submission deadline](../syllabus.md#schedule) or the new due date, whichever is later.
   {%- if id == "nyu" %}
-  - Don't give extensions on the resubmission deadline unless authorized by the instructor
+  - Don't give extensions on the resubmission deadline unless authorized by the instructor.
   {%- endif %}
 - Solutions folder will be shared with you from Google Drive
-  - The students don't need to match the provided solution exactly, as long as they do what the question is asking
+  - The students don't need to match the provided solution exactly, as long as they do what the question is asking.
 {%- if id == "nyu" %}
 - {{assistant_name|capitalize}} will manually apply [late penalty](../syllabus.md#assignment-scoring)
 {%- endif %}